 - Can be mounted over a pickup bed, over a flatbed, on a trailer or the conventional roof top setup.

 - Expensive, simply put, for a good reason.
 They have a remarkable amount of engineering, fabrication and assembly, far more than the average ground tent.
-That is not to say the price is proportionally fair compared to a ground tent, but given the radical market ratio of the two options, it’s easy to see why RTT’s manufactures have to demand a higher price to turn any kind of profit.
+That is not to say the price is proportionally fair compared to a ground tent, but given the radical market ratio of the two options, it’s easy to see why RTT’s manufacturers have to demand a higher price to turn any kind of profit.

-- Must have vehicle capable of mounting.
+- Must have a vehicle capable of mounting.
 Some vehicles simply do not, either they don’t have the needed mounts or the factory mounts are not up to the task.
-Additionally you may have to purchase mounting systems, load bars or even a tent compatible roof rack to mount and distribute the load.
+Additionally, you may have to purchase mounting systems, load bars or even a tent compatible roof rack to mount and distribute the load.

 - Your tied to your vehicle.
 Where you can get your vehicle will dictate where you camp.
 So if your camping at a state park or improved campground, you’ll likely be setting up your tent in the parking area while the ground tent guys are in the soft grass.